yudin7324/yudin7324/README.md

-### Hi there, I'm Ilya! 👋
+### I'm Ilya

-I'm a **frontend developer** with over four years of experience in building scalable and maintainable web applications.
+I'm a **frontend developer** with over five years of experience in building scalable and maintainable web applications.
 My main focus is on **React, TypeScript, and JavaScript**, with a strong background in UI development and performance optimization.

 I have experience working with **state management (Redux)**, CSS preprocessors like **SCSS**, and UI libraries such as **Material-UI**.
 I also have hands-on experience with **Vue.js** and building custom UI components.
 Additionally, I work with **Next.js** for server-side rendering and static site generation.
 I enjoy working with **modern frontend architectures**, ensuring clean and efficient code.